 At King School, we know each student well, both as a person and as a learner.
-We believe knowing students well is crucial because students who feel noticed, known, validated, and valued as individuals are more likely to engage fully and even joyfully in the challenges of learning with resilience and success.
-They are more likely to feel safe and take the intellectual and developmental and emotional risks needed to enable growth.
+We believe knowing students well is crucial to academic excellence because students who feel noticed, known, validated, and valued as individuals are more likely to engage fully and even joyfully in the challenges of learning with resilience and success.
+They are more likely to feel safe and take the intellectual, developmental, and emotional risks needed to enable growth.

-- To understand each student as an individual and support them as they mature and grow into lifelong learners is the most effective way for a teacher to establish a powerful learning environment.
+- Understanding each student as an individual and supporting students as they mature and grow into lifelong learners is the most effective way for a teacher to establish a powerful learning environment.

-- Facilitating ongoing opportunities for all students to improve, accelerate, maximize their ability, and succeed in a challenging academic environment at King, college and in life.
+- Facilitating ongoing opportunities for students to improve, accelerate, and maximize their abilities allow students to succeed in a challenging academic environment at King, college and in life.

-Fundamental to this approach is our exceptional Faculty and a commitment to flexible curriculum design.
+Fundamental to this approach are our exceptional Faculty and a commitment to flexible curriculum design.
 King Faculty are keenly committed to helping students achieve their personal best, defined by the following characteristics:

 - Teachers Focused on Students: Our teachers use student-centered approaches to teaching and learning, leveraging the latest research on best practices in education.
 Our dedicated Directors of Teaching and Learning, in each division, guide and support our Faculty.